taylor75/scalapara/README.md

 	object CalculatorTaskScheduler extends CmdLineApp("CalculatorTaskScheduler", Array(schedulerName, schedulerHost, schedulerPort)) {
 		def schedulerSystemName = appName
-		override def description:String = appName + " -- An executable for bringing online a master task scheduler to which pools of workers supervised by launchers will communicate." def main(args: Array[String]) {
+		override def description:String = " -- An executable for bringing online a master task scheduler to which pools of workers supervised by launchers will communicate." def main(args: Array[String]) {
 			parseAndValidateParamArgs(args) foreach{ paramArgs =>
 				// do something with the user's parsed arguments